Megcsapottak rovat

 The Exactness of Mathematical Laws (A matematika törvényeinek egzaktsága) – William Kingdon Clifford

-Postulates of the Science of Space – William Kingdon Clifford
+Postulates of the Science of Space (A tér tudományának posztulátumai) – William Kingdon Clifford

 On the Space Theory of Matter (Az anyag térelméletéről) – William Kingdon Clifford